Novo Nordisk slashes out-of-pocket prices for Wegovy and Ozempic for some customers

 Novo Nordisk also announced that it will charge $199 per month for new patients who pay for the drugs out of pocket, with the offer covering two months of the treatments.
 After that, the cost of the drugs will rise to $349 per month.
 The introductory $199 offer will be available through March 31, 2026, it said.

+At the time, administration officials said the drugs would cost an average of $245 to $350, a more accessible price point given they can retail for more than $1,000 per month.

-Novo Nordisk wants to make sure the drugs are "affordable and accessible to those who need them," Dave Moore, executive vice president of U.S. operations of Novo Nordisk, said in the company's Monday statement.
+Dave Moore, executive vice president of U.S. operations of Novo Nordisk, told CBS News in a statement that the company's new offer is intended to expand access to medicines for patients living with chronic diseases.

+"Novo Nordisk is making it easier and more affordable for patients to access real FDA-approved treatments," he said.

+Customers can get prescriptions at the new prices at wegovy.com or ozempic.com, at NovoCare Pharmacy or through other select providers such as Costco.